Service Dog FAQs

 A:

-There really is no typical service dog program duration.
+There really is no typical service dog training duration.
 It all depends on the tasking you are looking for.
 Program duration can be anywhere between 1-3 years.
 The more tasks you need, the longer it takes.
-If you are interested in exploring more details, you can start here.
+There are several duration factors to keep in mind:

 This page contains all Service Dog FAQs on one page for easy search.
 For a more formatted view, visit the page 'Service Dog Questions and Answers' instead.
 Further, for questions on the law, please review the ADA Regulations for Service Dogs by the DOJ.